reprovinci/kirby-clone-field/readme.md

 ## Usage

-1. Click on the "Clone Page" button => an input field is shown.
+1. Click on the "Clone Page" button => multiple input fields are shown.
-2. Enter the title of the new page into the input field and press `ENTER`.
+2. Enter the title and the slug of the new page into the input fields and press `ENTER` or press the submit button.
 3. If all is well and the page does not exist yet, the new page is created, all files are copied to the new location and you are redirected to the new page.

 ## Limitations